 Additionally, this grant follows the same annual application process and general criteria as our Community Grants.

 The Compass Group Canada Community Grant is distributed on an annual basis.
-Please note applications for 2017 have now closed.

 Successful grants (2017-18)